hilmarx/ipfswap/README.md

 # ipfswap

-Fully trustless ERC20 Token Swaps using Ethereum &amp; Kyber Network, hosted on IPFS.
+Fully trustless ERC20 Token Swaps using Ethereum &amp; Kyber Network, hosted on IPFS and Dat.

 ![](images/screenshots/new.jpg)